eclab/grains/808/README.md

 FORMATS differ in capability based on the number of samples involved so as to maximize GRAINS's limited interface.
 FORMAT\_1 has only one sample but lets you specify the start and end sample points, and the pitch.
 FORMAT\_2 has two samples but you can specify their pitch; similarly for FORMAT\_3 and FORMAT\_4.
 FORMAT\_5 has up to 5 triggers.
 FORMATS 6, 7, 7A, 8, and 9 have increasing numbers of samples, but they are crammed into selectable groups with smaller and smaller numbers of triggers.

 A note about pitch: Mozzi's sampler facility is very primitive, and changes in pitch will have a lot of aliasing and other artifacts.

+### Drum Samples

+The drum sample libraries come from various open content libraries, and I have included the original sound files as well.
+Also, Roger Linn has kindly given me permission to use the LinnDrum samples.

 ### Memory Allocation